-values for 4 of the 5 stations indicate that these MLD estimates are defined with certainty.
+values for 4 of the 5 stations indicate that these MLD estimates are defined with high certainty.
 Conversely over MB, the QIs for the estimated MLDs were generally lower, with values between 0.40 and 0.84.
 Two of the 6 repeat stations have QI values below 0.5 indicating that a MLD could not be determined.
-The MLDs that could be determined were mostly done so with uncertainty (0.5 < QI < 0.8).
-The QIs for these MLDs all fell between 0.57 and 0.6.
-The only MLD defined over central MB with certainty (QI = 0.84) was 76m deep on February 12, Station 78.
-Coincident profiles of Chl-a fluorescence at the PB repeat stations correlate well with the estimated MLDs with peak values above the derived MLD.
+Almost all of the remaining MLDs were estimated with uncertainty (0.5 < QI < 0.8) with the exception of a 76 m deep mixed layer defined with certainty (February 12, Station 78) with QI of 0.84.
+Additionally the stronger barotropic tides over MB are maintaining a more well-defined and thicker bottom mixed layer over MB, consistent with the velocity dependent vertical height scale of these bottom mixed layers (Simpson and Hunter, 1974).
+Coincident profiles of Chl-a fluorescence at the PB repeat stations correlate well with the estimated MLDs with peak values just above the MLD.
 The lower Chl-a concentrations observed at the MB repeat station were spread more vertically and less correlated with the estimated MLDs when an estimate could be made (Figure 6).